abilian/cythonplus-sandbox/snippets/README.md

 ## Content

-Each subfolder contains a complete exemple and the following files:
+Each subfolder contains a complete example and the following files:

 - make.sh: script to build the exemple
 - run.sh: script to demonstrate the compiled code